-IQAS (International Quarterly for Asian Studies) is an international publication of the Arnold Bergstraesser Institute, published twice a year in both a print and an open access version.
-It provides a platform for multidisciplinary research on current and historical topics relevant to, among others, politics, economics, culture, nature, religion, language, society, science and technology in Asia.
+IQAS provides a platform for multidisciplinary research on current and historical topics relevant to, among others, politics, economics, culture, nature, religion, language, society, science and technology in Asia.
 It serves to promote fresh scholarly enquiry on Asia from within the humanities and the social sciences, and to encourage work that communicates across disciplinary and regional boundaries.
 It seeks to foster cross-disciplinary cooperation, translocal and transregional analysis, comparative perspectives, and research going beyond established meta-geographies and conventional container categories in Area Studies.
 Authors employ up-to-date theoretical or methodological approaches, particularly those originating from Asia and the wider region.

 IQAS adopts an innovative approach to Area Studies, inviting critical views of knowledge production, generation and dissemination on Asia.
 It is committed to an understanding of space as multi-sited and multi-modal, including non-territorial and non-geographical understandings of spatial entities.
 This approach allows for transversal outreach and an explicit inclusion of local epistemologies and context-sensitive studies.

 The basic requirement for excellence in research is the optimal availability of quality-assured scientific information.
 Therefore, IQAS supports free and unrestricted online access to all its issues.
 This journal gives authors the option to publish open access free of charge via the Open Journal System (OJS), making all articles free to access online immediately on publication.
-Publishing IQAS open access is provided by the generous support of xasia and the Heidelberg University.
-A print version of each issue can be purchased from Arnold Bergstraesser Institute.
+Publishing IQAS open access is provided by the generous support of xasia, the Heidelberg University, and the Arnold Bergstraesser Institute.
+A print version of each issue can be purchased from the Arnold Bergstraesser Institute.